 The Love Life of Larry Ellison:

-Larry Ellison has been married and divorced 4 times we bring you details about his dating history, failed marriages and current relationship status.
+Larry Ellison has been married and divorced four times.
+We bring you details about his dating history, failed marriages, and current relationship status.

-Starting off, there’s not much known about the women he dated before getting married to his first wife Adda Quinn in 1967.
-Larry’s marriage with Adda lasted for only 7 years before they got divorced in 1974.
+Starting off, there’s not much known about the women he dated before getting married to his first wife Adda Quinn, in 1967.
+Larry’s marriage with Adda lasted for only seven years before they got divorced in 1974.

-Moving on he got married to Nancy Wheeler Jenkins in 1977, a union which lasted for just one year before they got separated in 1978.
+Moving on he got married to Nancy Wheeler Jenkins in 1977, a union that lasted for just one year before they got separated in 1978.

 Not willing to rush into another marriage, Larry waited for five years before getting married to his next wife Barbara Boothe, in 1983.

 The last of Larry’s marital life was his marriage to romance novelist, Melanie Craft in 2003.
-The duo stayed married for 7 years before getting divorced in 2010.
+The duo stayed married for seven years before getting divorced in 2010.

 Larry has seemingly made up his mind to remain single for the rest of his life and has been dating model Nikita Kahn ever since his last divorce.